blahah/phd/03_assemblotron/figure_list.md

 Key questions:

 - How representative is score distribution of subsetted reads vs full reads?
-- Which is better, read sampling or partition sampling?
+- Which is better, stream sampling or partition sampling?
 - What is the optimal sampling rate (i.e. that maximises speed whilst minimising the error rate)?

 DONE:
   - code a sweep for each sampling method, with sampling at various rates, commit code
   - run the sweep on yeast data

+TODO FOR DRAFT:
+  - design plot that shows how each method performs

 TODO:
-  - design plot that shows how each method performs
-  - run the sweep on arabidopsis data
+  - run the sweep on arabidopsis data (Currently running)

 ## Optimisation strategies